lab11/lab11-ec2-deployer/README.md

     }
 ```

-# 4. Run Terraform
+# 3. Run the Helper Script

-Run `terraform apply` to create the AWS resources.
-First Terraform will show you what AWS resources it plans to create (if any), and if you confirm, it will execute the plan.
-It will then output the public IP(s) of the instance(s).
-If you ever forget the IP addresses, running `terraform refresh` will fetch the latest state of the infrastructure and list them for you again.
+Run `python ec2_instances.py create` to create the AWS resources.
+If you forget the IP addresses, running `python ec2_instances.py create` will fetch the latest state of the infrastructure and list them for you again.

 Once you have the public IP(s), you should be able to SSH into each instance with `ssh ec2-user@<ec2_public_ip>` to confirm that the instance is up.
 You can then move on to configuring the server.

 Note: One limitation of spot instance requests is that the AWS API does not allow users to set tags/names for the instances through the requests.
 This means that while on-demand instances created with this Terraform project will have names in the EC2 dashboard and tags with contact information, spot instances will not.
 It is strongly encouraged that you manually add name and contact email tags to spot instances.
 On the dashboard, you can identify which spot instances are associated with your project by their security groups and key names.
 Those resources will also have contact information in the tags.

-# Project Cleanup

-The command `terraform destroy` will destroy everything Terraform has created for this project according to the state file, which can be useful for starting fresh or removing the deployment for billing purposes.
-Don't worry, you can easily recreate it later with another `terraform apply`.
-In fact, depending on how much configuration your server needs after creation, you can even `terraform destroy` every night and `terraform apply` in the morning.

-If you ever want to completely decommission the deployment and erase all traces of it forever:

-* Run `terraform destroy` to delete all the AWS infrastructure
-* Manually delete the S3 bucket that holds the Terraform remote state
-* Remove any AWS_\* and TF_VAR_\* environment variables for this project from your system